 Basically, this single-reed member of the woodwind family is a good bet if you’re looking to learn a new instrument!

-In this guide, we’re going to take you through the 4 main types of saxophone to choose from – soprano, alto, tenor & baritone – let you know some basic considerations when planning to learn it.
+In this guide we’ll talk about each of the 4 main instruments in the saxophone family and let you know some basic considerations when planning to learn it.

 So if you’re looking for some help getting started with the saxophone, you’re in the right place!

 Table of Contents

-How Easy Is It To Get Started Learning Saxophone?
+How Easy Is It To Start Learning Saxophone?

 In terms of learning the saxophone, it’s one of the easiest instruments.